 Clogged Oil Filter Replacement Cost

-Oil filters cost between $10 and $20, making them one of the least expensive parts of your vehicle.
+Oil filters cost between $10 and $20, making it one of the least expensive parts in your vehicle.
 Because of the low cost, it only makes sense to ensure that regular oil filter replacement is part of your maintenance routine.